nadethoughts/Aetheria/The Anchor’s Secret/Session Notes/TAS Session 02.md

 - Track the party’s progress with the magical runes; decide if/when the Regiment intervenes.
 - Expand on the mutated monsters and undead factions (Lanternless, Coralbound, etc.).
 - Use thieves’ cant graffiti for secret messages, warnings, or hidden side quests.

+# Riddle in the Salty Dog
+_"Where rum runs dry and secrets sleep,
+Behind the Dog, the gold runs deep."_

+### **Scene Description (Player-Facing)**

+_"The alley behind the Salty Dog is narrow and damp, hemmed in by leaning stone walls slick with mist.
+Rusted lantern brackets cling to the masonry. you see similar graffiti in the alley as you saw in the Salty Dog.
+This is a combination of dwarven script (the language of magic) and thieves cant You see a broken pipe near a stack of empty crates, and the scent of saltwater drifts in from the ocean visible at the alley’s far end.
+There is some sort of clockwork mechanism, leaning up against the wall, with a number of parts strewn across the alley."_

+“Turn the tooth to what all sailors crave—
+The sea, the flame, the stone,
+And winds that misbehave.”

+**Clues mixed with flavor:**

+- Ocean visible → Water.
+- Flickering flame → Fire.
+- Cobblestones → Earth.
+- Sky above → Air.
+- Steam pipe and crates are red herrings.